Frequently Asked Questions (Introduction to Tk20)

 The College will consider, on a limited basis, individual requests for financial support to assist in payment of this fee for students who have extremely challenging and extenuating financial circumstances (e.g. unexpected medical expenses; a sudden unforeseen life event that causes a dire financial burden).
-The process for consideration is to contact Dr. Glenn Hushman (email@example.com) and set up an appointment to discuss your situation.
-At the appointment, you should provide a written explanation of the circumstances leading to your request.
-The request will then be reviewed by a Tk20 Faculty Board and a decision will be made regarding full or partial support for the fee.
+The process for consideration is to contact the COE Tk20 Help Desk (firstname.lastname@example.org) and you should provide an explanation of the circumstances leading to your request.
+The request will then be reviewed by the COE Associate Dean of Assessment and Accreditation and a decision will be made regarding full or partial support for the fee.
 Please note that documented evidence of your financial need will be confirmed through the UNM Financial Aid office.

 9. Is Tk20 available on both Macs and PCs?